Thomas Tuchel: 2015–2016: League runner-up

 In April 2015, coach Jürgen Klopp announced that he would leave Borussia Dortmund following the 2014–15 season.
-Dortmund, inquiring over the availability of various coaches, quickly decided on Tuchel, eager to incorporate a similar press-based footballing philosophy made a club trademark under Klopp.
+Dortmund, after evaluating several options, quickly decided on Tuchel as they believed he would double down on Klopp's trademark high intensity pressing system.
 Tuchel's appointment as the club's new head coach for the following season occurred on 19 April.
 Signing a three-year deal effective from 1 July, he returned to coaching after over a year without a club.
-Both Klopp and Tuchel completed the same path of moving from Mainz to Dortmund.
+Both Klopp and Tuchel followed the same path of moving from Mainz to Dortmund.

 Joining at the beginning of the summer window, Tuchel was eager to avoid speculation and off-the-pitch distractions.
 He addressed the issue of star players who were in a dilemma between staying and leaving, rapidly convincing them that Dortmund could meet their ambitions.
 After securing the futures of several important players, Tuchel identified targets that could help the squad compete and "bridge the gap at the top".
-Dortmund and Tuchel's approach was to build upon Klopp's foundations, keeping the team's core with shrewd additions.
-This policy resulted in the acquisitions of Roman Bürki and Julian Weigl, players who were not considered stars, but had potential to be so, while Gonzalo Castro joined the club for €11 million.
+Dortmund and Tuchel's approach was to build upon Klopp's foundations, retaining the team's core while making shrewd additions.
+This policy resulted in the acquisitions of Roman Bürki and Julian Weigl, players with unproven potential, while Gonzalo Castro joined the club for €11 million.
 Another major off-field decision at Dortmund included replacing well-loved pasta dishes with wholemeal products to refine the players' diets.
 Tactically, Weigl was frequently used by Tuchel behind two central midfielders in a 4–1–4–1 formation, and along with the other two midfielders, he would work the ball until Dortmund could force an overload in space out wide, attacking with rapidity from there.
 Tuchel also utilised a 4–2–3–1 formation at Dortmund; players like Shinji Kagawa, Henrikh Mkhitaryan, and the deep-dropping Pierre-Emerick Aubameyang would make overloads in pockets of space in-between the lines.
 Weigl would sit back in front of the defence, while the other central midfielder (often İlkay Gündoğan when fit) pushed up forward.